foundersandcoders/coursebook/src/workshops/node-npm-intro/index.md

 1. Create a folder called `node-intro`
 1. Create a file inside named `add.js`
-1. Copy over your `add` function from the REPL
+1. Define an `add` function that can add two numbers
 1. Call the function and log the result
 1. Run your file in your Terminal

+You should see the result printed in your terminal.

 {% disclosure %}